Fleek-PIatform/latency-measure/README.md

 All crates have `cargo run -- --help` for usage

 ### Deploy:
-You will need to install the aws-cdk cli to your machine, set your env after you can use ts/deploy.sh, this will automatically deploy the service to the instances as a system service and expose port 3000
+You will need to install the aws-cdk cli to your machine and set your ts/.env after you can use ts/deploy.sh, this will automatically deploy the service to the ec2 instances as a system service and expose port 3000

 ```
     yarn global add aws-cdk